seefelke/RAG-system/README.md

 Frontend is now connected to backend, chatbot is useable and evaluation is working as well.
 Also added a field to provide a groundtruth and a dropwdown to select a premade question/answer pair.
 Still need to make settings do something.

 Settings now work and also added some polish like buttons beeing disabled when something is running.
 I would consider the Frontend finished with this unless there are some bugs or features I forgot.

+### Frontend Sprint 2

+Added visualisation for last run as well as last 10 runs.
+Also added inference time and evaluation time stats.